iconify/website/docs/libraries/tools/icon/svgo.md

 This function is part of [icon manipulation functions](./index.md) in [Iconify Tools](../index.md).

 Function `[func]runSVGO()` optimises icon using popular SVG optimisation tool SVGO.

+It is meant to be used on icons that have already been processed with `[func]cleanupSVG()`, which does most of the cleanup.

+This function is used to do advanced stuff that SVGO is good at: converting transformations, cleaning up numbers, removing unused SVG elements, and so on.

 ## Usage